List of Adventure Time characters: N.E.P.T.R.

-Voiced by Andy Milonakis

-N.E.P.T.R., an acronym standing for "Never-Ending-Pie-Throwing Robot" and sometimes written phonetically as "Nepter", is a sentient computerized microwave oven made by Finn and powered by one of the Ice King's lightning bolts.
+N.E.P.T.R. (voiced by Andy Milonakis) is a sentient robot created by Finn and (by accident) Ice King; his name is an acronym standing for "Never-Ending-Pie-Throwing Robot" and is sometimes written phonetically as "Nepter".
 As such, he has a father-son connection with both Finn and the Ice King.
 He was originally made to prank Jake.
 N.E.P.T.R. is often neglected by others: in "Hot to the Touch" he returns after being forgotten about in a game of hide-and-seek, in "BMO Noire" BMO tells him that they are different and cannot spend time together, and in "Mystery Dungeon" the Ice King mistakes N.E.P.T.R. for BMO.
 Even though BMO tells N.E.P.T.R. that they cannot spend time together in the episode "BMO Noire", the two are seen spending time together in several subsequent episodes.